Why Do Guinea Pigs Squeak? 8 Possible Reasons Vet-Verified Reasons

 5. Learned Behavior

-As sociable animals, Guinea Pigs do learn from one another as well as from their parents.
-There may even be some level of inherited learning.
-As such, your Guinea Pig may not even know why it is squeaking but still does so at certain times or to mark certain events.
-If you can’t find any other reason for the squeaking, your Cavie might be making noises simply because it feels like the right thing to do.
+As such, your guinea pigs may not even know why they are squeaking but still do so at certain times or to mark certain events.
+If you can’t find any other reason for the squeaking, your guinea pig might be making noises simply because they feel like the right thing to do.

 6. Fear and Anxiety